 Apart from a slight shimmer as he moved, it was difficult to tell that he was little more than a ghost.
 His form came from his memory of what he had looked like before he had fallen.
 Residual self-image some called it; he sometimes wished he could remember having hair.
 He appeared to be wearing white robes and carried a carved wooden staff.

 “Initiate a scan of the solar system and find the cause of the alarm,” he instructed.

 Alpha did as he was told while Zordon reached out with his mental powers to find the cause of the disruption.

 “It is as I feared, Alpha,” Zordon told him finally, checking that the computer was detecting the same energy he himself had found.
 “It’s Rita.
 She’s escaped and is attacking the planet.”

 “Ay-yi-yi!”
 Alpha was even more nervous now.
 “What do we do?” he vividly remembered how Zordon had tricked the evil sorceress, and her servants into the urn and cast it into space with an orbit that would take it through the solar system.
 The last report conducted before the Command Center had closed down a decade before had mentioned the canister had crashed onto a distant moon.
 At the time he hadn’t realised the moon in question had other containment units and would come closer to the Earth.

-“Right away Zordon,” Alpha said as he started entering commands into the super computer.
+“Right away Zordon,” Alpha said as he started entering commands into the super computer, revising a search pattern that had previously been successful.
 “Searching now.”